mschro5762/OAuthStudy/README.md

 full test cases, you signal to other developers that they are important and any modification to them is a potentialy breaking change.
 It also helps keep fat fingers from deleting them. (code review doesn't catch everything)

+It should be noted that if functionality is broken out into a private helper method, the unit test for those semantics should still test the public method as that is where the semantics are expected.